<em>Verbascum</em>, mullein: to plant, to grow and to care for

 • The leaves of my Verbascum have white spots.
 Why?

-It is likely affected by powdery mildew, a disease caused by a fungus.
-As soon as you notice the first symptoms, remove the damaged leaves and treat by spraying a solution based on sulphur or a horsetail decoction.
-You can also prune the nearby plants to allow for better air circulation.
-Additionally, avoid watering the foliage, as moisture promotes this fungal disease.
+It is probably affected by powdery mildew, a disease caused by a fungus.
+As soon as you notice first symptoms, remove damaged leaves and treat by spraying a sulphur-based solution or a horsetail decoction.
+You can also prune nearby plants to allow better air circulation.
+Also avoid watering foliage, as moisture favours this fungal disease.

-The culprit is likely a caterpillar known as the Mullein Moth, which feasts on the foliage of mulleins.
-Inspect the leaves to find the caterpillars, and if you spot them, the only solution is to remove them manually.
+The culprit is likely a caterpillar, the mullein moth (Cucullia verbasci), which feeds on the leaves of mulleins.
+Inspect leaves to find the caterpillars and, if you spot them, the only solution is to remove them by hand.

-Verbascum thapsus is a biennial: it produces a rosette of leaves in the first year, and flowering only occurs in the second year.
-Therefore, you need to wait a bit to enjoy the flowering!
-However, there are also varieties that flower in the first year.
+Verbascum thapsus is a biennial: it produces a rosette of leaves in its first year, and flowering occurs only in the second year.
+You therefore need to wait a little to enjoy flowering.
+However, there are also varieties that flower in their first year.

 Comments